awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting.md

 ### Head node issues<a name="head-node-issues"></a>

  Head node related setup issues can be troubleshooted in the same way as single queue cluster\.
 For more information about these issues, see [Troubleshooting issues in single queue mode clusters](#troubleshooting-issues-in-single-queue-clusters)\.

+### AWS Batch multi\-node parallel jobs submission issues<a name="troubleshooting-aws-batch-mnp"></a>

+If you have problems submitting multi\-node parallel jobs when using AWS Batch as the job scheduler, you should upgrade to AWS ParallelCluster version 2\.5\.0\.
+If that's not feasible, you can use the workaround that's detailed in the topic: [Self patch a cluster used for submitting multi\-node parallel jobs through AWS Batch](https://github.com/aws/aws-parallelcluster/wiki/Self-patch-a-Cluster-Used-for-Submitting-Multi-node-Parallel-Jobs-through-AWS-Batch)\.

 ### Compute issues<a name="compute-issues"></a>